markshust/docker-magento/README.md

 Otherwise, this project now automatically sets up Xdebug support with VS Code.
 If you wish to set this up manually, please see the [`.vscode/launch.json`](https://github.com/markshust/docker-magento/blame/master/compose/.vscode/launch.json) file.

-### Xdebug & PHPStorm
+### Xdebug & PhpStorm

 1. First, install the [Chrome Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
 After installed, right click on the Chrome icon for it and go to Options.
-Under IDE Key, select PHPStorm from the list and click Save.
+Under IDE Key, select PhpStorm from the list to set the IDE Key to "PHPSTORM", then click Save.

-2. Next, enable Xdebug in the PHP-FPM container by running: `bin/xdebug enable`, the restart the docker containers (CTRL+C then `bin/start`).
+2. Next, enable Xdebug debugging in the PHP container by running: `bin/xdebug enable`.

-3. Then, open `PHPStorm > Preferences > Languages & Frameworks > PHP` and configure:
+3. Then, open `PhpStorm > Preferences > PHP` and configure:

     * `CLI Interpreter`
-        * Create a new interpreter and specify `From Docker`, and name it `markoshust/magento-php:7-2-fpm`.
+        * Create a new interpreter from the `From Docker, Vagrant, VM...` list.
-        * Choose `Docker`, then select the `markoshust/magento-php:7-2-fpm` image name, and set the `PHP Executable` to `php`.
+        * Select the Docker Compose option.
+        * For Server, select `Docker`.
+If you don't have Docker set up as a server, create one and name it `Docker`.
+        * For Configuration files, add both the `docker-compose.yml` and `docker-compose.dev.yml` files from your project directory.
+        * For Service, select `phpfpm`, then click OK.
+        * Name this CLI Interpreter `phpfpm`, then click OK again.

     * `Path mappings`
-        * Don't do anything here as the next `Docker container` step will automatically setup a path mapping from `/var/www/html` to `./src`.

-    * `Docker container`
-        * Remove any pre-existing volume bindings.
-        * Ensure a volume binding has been setup for Container path of `/var/www/html` mapped to the Host path of `./src`.
+        * There is no need to define a path mapping in this area.

-4. Open `PHPStorm > Preferences > Languages & Frameworks > PHP > Debug` and set Debug Port to `9001,9003`.
+4. Open `PhpStorm > Preferences > PHP > Debug` and ensure Debug Port is set to `9000,9003`.

-5. Open `PHPStorm > Preferences > Languages & Frameworks > PHP > DBGp Proxy` and set Port to `9001`.
+5. Open `PhpStorm > Preferences > PHP > DBGp Proxy` and ensure Port is set to `9001`.

-6. Open `PHPStorm > Preferences > Languages & Frameworks > PHP > Servers` and create a new server:
+6. Open `PhpStorm > Preferences > PHP > Servers` and create a new server:

+    * For the Name, set this to the value of your domain name (ex. `magento.test`).
-    * Set Name and Host to your domain name (ex. `magento.test`)
+    * For the Host, set this to the value of your domain name (ex. `magento.test`).
-    * Keep port set to `80`
+    * Keep port set to `80`.
-    * Check the Path Mappings box and map `src` to the absolute path of `/var/www/html`
+    * Check the "Use path mappings" box and map `src` to the absolute path of `/var/www/html`.

-7. Go to `Run > Edit Configurations` and create a new `PHP Remote Debug` configuration by clicking the plus sign and selecting it.
-Set the Name to your domain (ex. `magento.test`).
-Check the `Filter debug connection by IDE key` checkbox, select the server you just setup, and under IDE Key enter `PHPSTORM`.
-This IDE Key should match the IDE Key set by the Chrome Xdebug Helper.
-Then click OK to finish setting up the remote debugger in PHPStorm.
+7. Go to `Run > Edit Configurations` and create a new `PHP Remote Debug` configuration.

+    * Set the Name to the name of your domain (ex. `magento.test`).
+    * Check the `Filter debug connection by IDE key` checkbox, select the Server you just setup.
+    * For IDE key, enter `PHPSTORM`.
+This value should match the IDE Key value set by the Chrome Xdebug Helper.
+    * Click OK to finish setting up the remote debugger in PHPStorm.

-8. Open up `src/pub/index.php`, and set a breakpoint near the end of the file.
-Go to `Run > Debug 'magento.test'`, and open up a web browser.
-Ensure the Chrome Xdebug helper is enabled by clicking on it > Debug.
-Navigate to your Magento store URL, and Xdebug within PHPStorm should now trigger the debugger and pause at the toggled breakpoint.
+8. Open up `pub/index.php` and set a breakpoint near the end of the file.

+    * Start the debugger with `Run > Debug 'magento.test'`, then open up a web browser.
+    * Ensure the Chrome Xdebug helper is enabled by clicking on it and selecting Debug.
+The icon should turn bright green.
+    * Navigate to your Magento store URL, and Xdebug should now trigger the debugger within PhpStorm at the toggled breakpoint.

 ### SSH